aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 where the usage is consistently above a pre-defined threshold for a long period of time.

-To add a bit of complexity, and mimic a real scenario, we\'ll also move away from a fixed `80%` threshold, and compare the average utilization figures with the different thresholds, set in a reference table (stored in PostgreSQL), for the various IoT devices based on their `hostname`.
+To add a bit of complexity, and mimic a real scenario, we'll also move away from a fixed `80%` threshold, and compare the average utilization figures with the different thresholds, set in a reference table (stored in PostgreSQL), for the various IoT devices based on their `hostname`.